neo4j/graphql/docs/rfcs/rfc-009-graphql-ui-poc.md

 Keybindings

 1. CTRL+ENTER - to run the query
-2. CTRL+SHIFT+P - Prettify code
+2. CTRL+SHIFT+P - to prettify the code
-3. ...
-Other basic ones
+3. _Nice to have_: Other common/basic ones

 ### Structure

 New packages in `@neo4j/graphql` monorepo:

-1. Schema Editor
+1. _Must have_: Graph App (Neo4j GraphQL UI)
-2. Query Editor
+2. Schema Editor
-3. Graph App (Neo4j GraphQL UI) - Must Have
+3. Query Editor
-4. Server - Nice to have
+4. _Nice to have_: Server

 ## Risks

 A polished UI can eat up too much time.
 Implementing a custom autocomplete functionality for the query editor.
 Docs generation and presentation could be a rabbit hole.

 Expose/build our own "Apollo Server" library that uses this UI: